vandavilli/My-AIML-Portfolio/README.md

 The notebook can be found at this location: https://github.com/vandavilli/BH-PCMLAI/blob/main/prompt.ipynb

 # Summary
-After studying the acceptance rates for Bar Coupons, here are some of my findings:
+After studying the acceptance rates for **Bar Coupons**, here are some of my findings:
 - Bar Coupons have an average acceptance rate of 41% which is neither too low or too high.
 - Some of the factors that drive a better acceptance rates include
   1. Age of the drivers likely to be over 30.
   2. Drivers who ride with no kids
 - Occupation or Marital Status don't seem to have any significant impact on coupon acceptance.

-After studying the acceptance rates for CarryOut & Takeaway Coupons, here are some of my findings:
+After studying the acceptance rates for **CarryOut & Takeaway Coupons**, here are some of my findings:
 - CarryOut coupons have a higher acceptance rate ( 73% ) as compared to Bar Coupons
 - Some of the factors that drive a better acceptance rates include
   1. Drivers have taken a carry out atleast once in a month